Table of Contents

 First try and email your advisor to schedule a mutual time.
 If you can’t set up a mutual time, you are welcome to schedule an appointment with Suzanne Waterman through Advapp http://advapp.uconn.edu/

 What are the grade requirements for a major?

 You need to maintain a “C” average for the political science courses listed on your final plan of study.
 This means that some of your political science grades can be “C-“, “D+”, “D”, or “D-” as long as your grades in other political science classes are high enough to keep your “major gpa” at a 2.0 average.

 TIP : If you have taken more political science classes than you need, you can list the classes with the highest grades on your final GPA to get your average up to a “C”.

 How do I calculate my GPA?

 It can be rather complicated, especially if you have classes with different number of credits.
-The undergraduate catalog tells you how to do it in the section on grading.
+Please use the ACES GPA calculator for help calculating your GPA.

 Can I retake one of my political science courses to raise my GPA?